-In order to mitigate the risks of phishing, the UW Office of the CISO recommends the following best practices for using links and link tracking in mass email messages sent to members of the UW community via various marketing platforms.
+In order to mitigate the risks of phishing, the UW Office of Information Security recommends the following best practices for using links and link tracking in mass email messages sent to members of the UW community via various marketing platforms.
 Those who send messages directing users to web sites are also advised to avoid sending links to UW NetID login pages.

 There is no perfect solution to the complex set of problems that allow cybercriminals to continue tricking users into giving up login credentials and, in some cases, exposing University and personal data.
 However, following some best practices in sending messages might help reinforce security-oriented habits.